C-N-G/swtc-site/vault/Roles/Agents/Clairvoyant.md

 type: Agent
 flavour: Open your eyes, and see where you are not.
 ability: |
-  Each night, you must choose a player: you learn their team.
+  Each night, you must choose 3 players: you learn if at least one of them is on the Subversive team.
 orderType: role_with_recurring_info
 attributes:
   - Human